Summer 2008

 Over 100 people attended the festivities June 8th, 2008

-Exhibition photos now reside in many of the Noble families homes.
+Exhibition photos now reside in many of the Lost Creek families homes.

 Cake Cutting!